 This example demonstrates just how good Gmail ads can be for customers at the top of the funnel.
 And it makes sense.

-When I’m in my Gmail, I’m not actively seeking a grammar checking tool at that exact moment.
-If I were, I’d likely be conducting a Google search.
+When we’re in Gmail, we’re not actively seeking a grammar checking tool at that exact moment.
+If we were, we’d likely be conducting a Google search.
 This is why pay-per-click search ads are much better for customers with higher intent.

 But marketers want to reach buyers at every phase of the sales funnel.
 The power of digital ads lies in their ability to go wherever your customers are spending their time and dedicating their attention.